What’s new in Final Cut Pro 10.3

 MXF-wrapped Apple ProRes provides a flexible new standard for broadcast delivery.

-MXF master file export uses audio roles to configure industry-standard channel layouts.
+MXF file export uses audio roles to configure industry-standard channel layouts.
 See Export MXF files with Final Cut Pro.

 The following formats are now supported: